-Brussels, 22nd October 2018 – EurECCA opposes current proposals to introduce staff “interoperability” on commercial airlines as a cost-saving business model as this could pose significant risks to the safety and social and legal aspects of cabin crew were it to be implemented.
+Brussels, 26TH October 2018 – EurECCA opposes current proposals to introduce staff ‘interoperability’ on commercial airlines as a cost-saving business model as this could pose significant risks to the safety and social and legal aspects of cabin crew were it to be implemented.

 What is interoperability?

-Interoperability is a term mainly used for software development, describing two or more systems of communication with each other by using the same standards without restrictions.
-For airlines this would translate into cabin crews being shared within an affiliated group of companies or within an international holding across countries according to demand, without the need to undergo the current Operator Conversion Course (OCC).
+Interoperability, when used in the context of airlines would mean cabin crew staff being shared within an affiliated group of companies or within an international holding across countries according to demand, without the need to undergo the current Operator Conversion Course (OCC).
 Instead they would fly for two or more AOCs on a daily, weekly or any time scale through crediting of training already undergone with another airline.

 What are the problems?

 For cost saving reasons crew member could be based in a low cost production area, working for several AOCs on a daily, weekly or monthly basis: working by “cross-OPS”.

 This cost-saving model would not only impact several industrial laws, divergent occupational health systems or conflicting social security and tax legislation of different countries, but could lead to shutting operations in sites throughout Europe where labour costs are higher which could, as a result, lead to social dumping.

 The key areas of negative impact are outlined below.

 As well as the implications for the crew’s private and family lives, there are major legal aspects to consider.

 - Cabin crew interoperability being a form of employee sharing, would be illegal according to the labour law in many EU Member States;